$67.35-$83.44 hourly / $11,674.24-$14,462.34 monthly / $140,090.88-$173,548.08 annual

 Plans, organizes, and integrates educational technology including web and media-based technologies, emerging learning technology tools related to pedagogy in instruction, and provides support for digital media and distance education initiatives.

 Plans, organizes, designs, and implements strategies to deliver District-wide web services for instructional and administrative functions.

 Provides technical expertise in emerging technologies and information technology industry standards and best practices in order to manage and safeguard technology functions.

 Defines the scope of projects, coordinates project schedules, and monitors performance.

 Prepares oral and written status reports on assigned projects.

-Reviews the analysis and testing of systems and programs to insure completeness of controls, adherence to project plans and requirements, completion of documentation, quality of output, and efficiency of systems and programs.
+Reviews the analysis and testing of District-wide systems and applications to ensure completeness of controls, adherence to project plans and requirements, completion of documentation, quality of output, and efficiency of systems and applications.

 Evaluates and makes recommendations on proposals submitted by consultants, service organizations, component suppliers, and equipment manufacturers; confers with representatives of such organizations regarding research and development on new information systems.